eclipxe13/engineworks-templates/README.md

 `fetch` method receives two arguments, a template name and a variables array.
  It will resolve the file name using the Resolver object.
- It will convert the array to variables (using `extract`) in order to make accesible this variables to the file.
+ It will convert the array to variables (using `extract`) in order to make accesible these variables to the file.

 # Inside the template

 The template file is a PHP file, it will have all the variables that were set to fetch method.
-Also you can use `$this`, wich is refered to the `Template` object.
+Also, you can use `$this`, wich is refered to the `Template` object.

 The `$this` object offer some functions registered in the `Callables` object, in the example above the `$callables` was attatched with the following functions: